 Trump's pick to run consumer watchdog faces skeptical Senate

-WASHINGTON (AP) — Kathy Kraninger, President Donald Trump's nominee to take over the nation's watchdog for banks, credit cards and payday lenders is facing the Senate Banking Committee on Thursday, where is she is expected to undergo extremely hostile questioning from Senate Democrats.
+WASHINGTON (AP) — Kathy Kraninger, President Donald Trump's nominee to take over the nation's watchdog for banks, credit cards and payday lenders, made her public debut in front of the Senate Banking Committee on Thursday, where she is facing extremely hostile questioning from Senate Democrats.

-President Trump nominated Kraninger on June 18 to replace Mick Mulvaney, Trump's budget director, who has been acting director of the bureau since late November.
+President Trump nominated Kraninger on June 18 to replace Mick Mulvaney, Trump's budget director, who has been acting director of the Consumer Financial Protection Bureau since late November.
+Mulvaney has taken the bureau in a more business-friendly direction than his predecessor Richard Cordray, President Barack Obama's director for the CFPB.

+Before her nomination, Kraninger, 43, was a relatively unknown mid-level bureaucrat working inside the Office of Management and Budget, overseeing roughly $250 billion in federal government programs.
+Before that she was a Congressional staffer working on budget and appropriations bills.

+Kraninger's nomination has been somewhat controversial, since she has no experience in banking or financial services.

 Thursday's hearing is Kraninger's first public appearance since her nomination.
 Her positions on various issues facing the CFPB — from the bureau's regulations on payday loans to how aggressive she would be going after big banks for wrongdoing — are unknown.
 Kraninger worked directly under Mulvaney, and is unlikely to take the bureau in a sharply different direction than he has done.